SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsWebSocketsImplementation.md

 ## Timeout

-When the WebSocket connection is terminated, the element will enter into timeout according to the timeout time configured in the element wizard.
+When the WebSocket connection is terminated, the element will enter into timeout according to the timeout time configured in the element editor.

-Find below possible reasons for WebSocket connection closure:
+These are possible reasons why the connection might be terminated:

-* Normal Closure: The WebSocket connection is closed gracefully and as expected by both the client and server.
+- Normal closure: The WebSocket connection is closed gracefully and as expected by both the client and server.

-* Abnormal Closure: The WebSocket connection is closed unexpectedly, due to an error or exception.
+- Abnormal closure: The WebSocket connection is closed unexpectedly, because of an error or exception.
 This can be caused by issues such as network connectivity problems, server crashes, or protocol violations.

-* Endpoint Shutdown: The endpoint (client or server) that initiated the WebSocket connection has shut down, which may be due to a process termination or system reboot.
+- Endpoint shutdown: The endpoint (client or server) that initiated the WebSocket connection has shut down, which may be due to a process termination or system reboot.

-* Ping Timeout: The WebSocket connection has timed out due to a lack of activity.
+- Ping timeout: The WebSocket connection has timed out because of a lack of activity.
 This can occur if the client or server does not receive a ping or pong message within a specified time frame.

-* Policy Violation: The WebSocket connection is closed by the server due to a violation of security policies, such as a cross-site scripting attack or unauthorized access attempt.
+- Policy violation: The WebSocket connection is closed by the server because of a violation of security policies, such as a cross-site scripting attack or unauthorized access attempt.

-* Network Error: The WebSocket connection is closed due to a network error, such as a dropped packet or a network partition.
+- Network error: The WebSocket connection is closed because of a network error, such as a dropped packet or a network partition.

+> [!NOTE]
+>
-Note that this behavior might vary depending on the other connections of the Connector.
+> - This behavior may vary depending on the other connections of the protocol.

-Note that the timeout behavior of the element might vary according to other connections configured at Connector level.
+> - The timeout behavior of the element may vary depending on other connections configured on protocol level.

 ## Binary vs. Text Data Frames